How to Add Disaster Recovery Purchasing to Your GSA Contract

 What Terms and Conditions Apply to Disaster Recovery Purchasing?

 Contractors who choose to participate in the Disaster Recovery Purchasing Program are not required to accept all orders through the program.
-Contractors are permitted to decline orders within a five-day period of receipt, but credit card orders must be declined within twenty-four hours.
+Contractors are permitted to decline orders within a 5-day period of receipt, but credit card orders must be declined within 24 hours.